get-convex/convex-docs/docs/cli.md

 npx convex deploy
 ```

+The target deployment to push to is determined like this:

+1. If the `CONVEX_DEPLOY_KEY` environment variable is set (typical in CI), then
+   it is the deployment associated with that key.
+2. If the `CONVEX_DEPLOYMENT` environment variable is set (typical during local
+   development), then the target deployment is the production deployment of the
+   project that the deployment specified by `CONVEX_DEPLOYMENT` belongs to.
+This
+   allows you to deploy to your prod deployment while developing against your
+   dev deployment.

 This command will:

 1. Run a command if specified with `--cmd`.
 The command will have CONVEX_URL (or